 Benefits of using Agile Minimal Viable Product (Agile MVP)

-To execute Agile MVP you should first know what are its benefits, let’s look at some of the benefits explained below.
+To execute Agile MVP, you should first know what its benefits are; let’s look at some of the benefits explained below.

 1. Early Testing of Business Concepts

-Agile Minimum Viable Product (MVP) offers a core set of features at the early stage of product/service development allowing the business to test the various business concepts and strategies at an early stage through various hypothesis and to understand the customer and the market’s mood.
+Agile Minimum Viable Product (MVP) offers a core set of features at the early stage of product/service development, allowing the business to test the various business concepts and strategies at an early stage through various hypotheses and to understand the customer and the market’s mood.
 The data accumulated through the hypothesis helps to market the product quickly and to reach out to maximum customers.

 2. Continuous Learning and Development

 The MVP is a continuous iterative process that promotes continuous learning based on customer feedback and to gain insight into what works for the customer.
 This information helps the product development teams to use this data to make decisions for product evolution and product improvement.
 The iterations help to add more user required features.

 3. Cost Reduction and Smaller Investments